 Another idea: place the landmark near the centroid of the last N destinations

-We need to precalculate cost(L, __) to all other points, but what if the map changes?
+We need to precalculate cost(__, L) from all other points to L, but what if the map changes?
 This is not that expensive to calculate occasionally.
-It’s Dijsktra’s Algorithm starting at L. If all your movement costs are 1, you can use the much faster Breadth First Search.
+It’s Dijsktra’s Algorithm starting at L with edges reversed.
+If the graph is undirected, you don’t need to reverse edges.
+And if all your movement costs are 1, you can use the much faster Breadth First Search.
 And either way you can spread this out over multiple frames.

 - The new cost is lower than the old cost (you broke a wall).
 The heuristic will overestimate sometimes, and A* will return a non-shortest path until you’ve updated the cost table.
 Think of it this way: you broke a wall but the unit doesn’t know right away to take that into account.